svikashk/agile/agile/scrum-sprint-planning-meeting.md

 ## What is a Sprint Planning Meeting?
 {: .fs-9 }

-A sprint planning meeting happens before a Sprint begins.
+A sprint planning meeting is one of the [scrum ceremonies]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-meetings.md %}).
+It happens before a Sprint begins.
 The entire [scrum team]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-roles.md %}) come together during this meeting, discuss, and agree on what they’ll deliver in the upcoming sprint.

 During the sprint planning meeting, the product owner explains the highest priorities, helps the development team understand why the [user stories]({{ site.url }}{{ site.baseurl }}{% link agile/user-stories.md %}) are important, and how they'll impact users.

-With this knowledge, the development team asks questions to get a better understanding of the users needs, and try to break down the user story into actionable pieces of work with an [estimate](https://zepel.io/blog/project-estimation/?utm_source=agilelibrary&utm_medium=text&utm_campaign=scrummeetings) on how long it’d take to build it.
+With this knowledge, the development team asks questions to get a better understanding of the users needs, and try to break down the user story into actionable pieces of work with an [estimate](https://zepel.io/blog/project-estimation/?utm_source=agilelibrary&utm_medium=text&utm_campaign=sprintplanning) on how long it’d take to build it.

 In short, the main goal of the sprint planning meeting is to walk away with two things: